- NY Credits : 2.0

 Upon successful completion of this course, the user should be able to:

-identify best practices for fraud risk management programs.
+identify best practices for internal fraud investigations and fraud risk management programs.